Natural Gas Technology

 Liquefied Natural Gas

 Cooling natural gas to about -260°F at normal pressure results in the condensation of the gas into liquid form, known as Liquefied Natural Gas (LNG).
-LNG can be very useful, particularly for the transportation of natural gas, since LNG takes up about one six hundredth the volume of gaseous natural gas.
-While LNG is reasonably costly to produce, advances in technology are reducing the costs associated with the liquification and regasification of LNG.
+LNG can be very useful, particularly for the transportation of natural gas, since LNG takes up about one six hundredths the volume of gaseous natural gas.
+While LNG is reasonably costly to produce, advances in technology are reducing the costs associated with the liquefaction and regasification of LNG.
 Because it is easy to transport, LNG can serve to make economical those stranded natural gas deposits for which the construction of pipelines is uneconomical.

 LNG, when vaporized to gaseous form, will only burn in concentrations of between 5 and 15 percent mixed with air.
 In addition, LNG, or any vapor associated with LNG, will not explode in an unconfined environment.
-Thus, in the unlikely event of an LNG spill, the natural gas has little chance of igniting an explosion.
+Thus, in the unlikely event of an LNG spill, natural gas has little chance of igniting an explosion.
 Liquification also has the advantage of removing oxygen, carbon dioxide, sulfur, and water from the natural gas, resulting in LNG that is almost pure methane.

-LNG is typically transported by specialized tanker with insulated walls, and is kept in liquid form by autorefrigeration, a process in which the LNG is kept at its boiling point, so that any heat additions are countered by the energy lost from LNG vapor that is vented out of storage and used to power the vessel.
+LNG is typically transported by specialized tanker with insulated walls and is kept in liquid form by autorefrigeration, a process in which the LNG is kept at its boiling point so that any heat additions are countered by the energy lost from LNG vapor that is vented out of storage and used to power the vessel.